 Here are four Lodi red wines crafted from lesser known grape varieties to try.

 2015 Klinker Brick Winery Syrah is a full-bodied wine with blackberry, black currant, baking spice cacao character with a slightly earthy undertone.
 Enjoy with grilled meats and mushrooms!

 2016 M2 Wines Estate Tannat is made from vines growing behind the tasting room.
 Tannat is a red wine grape historically grown in southwest France.
 The wine is medium-bodied with a plum, blackberry, and blueberry character.
 If you enjoy Malbec, give this wine a try!
 As a bonus, it’s also reputed to be a wine high in the healthy antioxidant resveratrol!

 2015 Paskett Winery Charbono is made from a rare grape variety grown in the alpine Savoie region of France.
 This is a medium-bodied wine with dark, somewhat brooding, rich berry character with muscular yet suave, well-rounded tannins.
 For a fun comparison, also try the rosé of Charbono!

 2010 Peltier Winery and Vineyards Reserve Teroldego (tah-RAWL-de-go) is another wine made from a grape variety with Italian roots.
 It has a bold but juicy dried cherry, raspberry and brown spice character with a hint of earth

-Next month we’ll feature Five Rut-Busting White wine.
+Next month we’ll feature some Rut-Busting White wine.
 Until then, visit the wineries and try one of these wines.
 We bet you’ll be back for more!